mediamonks/frontend-coding-standards/README.md

 #### Readonly

-In order to be as strict as possible, every property should be set to readonly unless it should writable.
+In order to be as strict as possible, every property should be set to readonly unless it should be writable.

 #### Arrays